 Saija Lehtonen is an Administration Assistant at Armada.
 Prior to joining Armada, Saija worked at Nordea as a Banking Advisor and prior to that almost 10 years at Exidio as an Administrative and Marketing Assistant.
 She holds a degree in Business and Administration (QBA) from Vocational Institute Omnia.

 Jan Wiklund is a joint Managing Partner at Armada.
 Prior to founding Armada in 2010 and joining its predecessor in 2008, Jan was a Director in the London leveraged finance team at The Royal Bank of Scotland where he arranged both senior and mezzanine buy-out financing.
 His earlier positions include HSBC, GE Capital and Merrill Lynch.
 Jan holds a business degree from Uppsala University.

 +46 70 5514 054

-Johan Svensson is an Investment Manager at Armada Mezzanine.
-Prior to joining Armada Mezzanine, Johan worked for three years at KPMG Corporate Finance in the Debt Advisory team.
+Johan Svaxén is a Partner at Armada.
+Prior to joining Armada, Johan worked for three years at KPMG Corporate Finance in the Debt Advisory team.
 Prior to KPMG Johan worked for three years in the Leveraged Finance team of Lloyds Banking Group focusing on Nordic LBOs.
 Johan started his career at PWC Corporate Finance.
 Johan’s experience includes financing of LBOs, Debt Advisory, M&A, restructurings and valuations.
 Johan holds a M.Sc. degree in Finance from Jönköping International Business School.